thecookingsenpai/thecookingsenpai/README.md

 - The most ambitious ecosystem in the Ethereum network

 - >> A secret project
-- If I tell you more, wouldn't be a secret.
+- If we tell you more, wouldn't be a secret.
 By the way is not a blockchain.
 For real.
 Stop saying it is a blockchain.

 Tech Used: